Church of St. Luke and The Epiphany (Philadelphia)

-The Church of Saint Luke and The Epiphany is an Episcopal congregation located at 330 South 13th Street between Spruce and Pine Streets in the Center City neighborhood of Philadelphia, Pennsylvania.
+The Church of Saint Luke and The Epiphany is an Episcopal congregation located at 330 South 13th Street between Spruce and Pine Streets in the Center City neighborhood of Philadelphia.
 It is part of the Diocese of Pennsylvania.
 The church was formed in 1898 as a result of the merger of St. Luke's Church (1839) and The Church of The Epiphany (1834), which consolidated at St. Luke's location.

 The church building was constructed in 1839–1840 for St. Luke's and was designed by Thomas Somerville Stewart in the Greek Revival style.
 Additions and renovations were made in 1875 and 1906.
 The building was listed on the Philadelphia Register of Historic Places in 1961.

-Today the congregation stands at about 140 members.
+No membership statistics were reported in 2024 national parochial reports.
+In 2024, the parish reported average Sunday attendance of 76 with plate and pledge income of $236,672; in 2015, it reported average Sunday attendance of 140 and annual income of $262,943.
 As an urban parish, the congregation reflects the racial, cultural, and gender diversity found in the city.
 This diversity contributes to the church's reputation for being open and welcoming, a trait it exhibited during the AIDS Crisis of the 1980s, when it was one of the first churches in the city to open its doors to allow funerals for those who had died from AIDS.